index puzzle tools ???

 if there are any bloclks of contiguous letters, letters from Not The Home Row will be used to break them up to look more natural

-it is also prefixed with "sk" kinda how hexadecimal literals are prefixed with "0x"
+it is also prefixed with "sk" kinda how hexadecimal literals are prefixed with "0x" (its like a small hint that it contains something instead of being regular keysmash)

 plaintext